lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

             tangents.add(aiTangent.y());
             tangents.add(aiTangent.z());
         }

+        // Assimp may not calculate tangents with models that do not have texture coordinates.
+Just create empty values if (tangents.size() == 0) {
+            tangents = new ArrayList<>(Collections.nCopies(normals.size(), 0.0f));
+        }
         return tangents;
     }
     ...
 }
 ```

 In order to get that data, we just call the `mNormals`, `mTangents` and `mBitangents` methods over an `AIMesh` instance to get those coordinates.
-Keep in mind that when we are loading that model using assimp, we are using the `aiProcess_CalcTangentSpace` so the tangents and bitangents are automatically calculated even if they are not present in the model.
+Keep in mind that when we are loading that model using Assimp, we are using the `aiProcess_CalcTangentSpace` so the tangents and bitangents are automatically calculated even if they are not present in the model.
+Keep also in mind that, for models that do not define texture coordinates, Assimp does not calculate tangents and bi-tangents.
+In this specific case, we just create empty lists filled up with zeros (their values will not be used but we need that space to construct a single vertex structure).

 The next step is to modify how the Vulkan buffer gets populated to include the new data.
 This is done in the `VulkanModel` class: